YusukeJustinNakajima/SigmaOptimizer/README.md

 ### 🔍 Analyze Executable Files & Generate Sigma Rules
 - You have obtained a **new malware sample** or a **Red Team tool** (e.g., `mimikatz.exe`)
 - Execute the file in a controlled environment, Capture all relevant event logs, Analyze the logs and generate a **custom Sigma rule**

+### 🔍 Integration with MITRE Caldera
+- Using **MITRE Caldera**, various attack techniques can be selected, and detection rules can be easily created for them.

 ### 🔍 Detect Malicious Commands (with Obfuscation) & Build Detection Rules
 - Input the suspicious command you want to detect(e.g., `certutil /f /urlcache https://www.example.org/ homepage.txt`)